omatviiv/style-agnostic-component/README.md

 Preferrably for the public demo page styleagnostic-theme-service should be used which has ready simple components useful in the demo.

+Provide the generic component description here.
+Briefly describe what tasks this component aim to solve.

+# Use
+Provide exact steps to install, import and use in the project.
+Give code example of basic usage first and then provide more complex examples.

 # why this component exists
 **Provide explanation what kind of valuable logic or JSX structure this component provides so that it can't be just part of the theme**